bboynam99/Trails/README.md

 Green: is about getting points.
 Red: is about playing fast.
-Orange: is about suprising others.
+Orange: is about surprising others.
 Yellow: is about playing on your own.
 Blue: is about clearing stuff in your way.
 Purple: is about teleporting.